Next: append save-excursion, Previous: append interactive, Up: append-to-buffer [Contents][Index]

 (let ((oldbuf (current-buffer))) … )

-might surprise you if you did not
+The two parentheses before oldbuf might surprise you if you did not

-realize that the first parenthesis before oldbuf
+realize that the first parenthesis before oldbuf marks the boundary

 of the varlist and the second parenthesis marks the beginning of the

-two-element list, (oldbuf (current-buffer))
+two-element list, (oldbuf (current-buffer)).

 Next: append save-excursion, Previous: append interactive, Up: append-to-buffer [Contents][Index]